yegor256/blog/_posts/2015/may/2015-05-21-avoid-software-outsourcing-disaster.md

 and yelling for an hour about their poor performance.
 Stop using language in business emails.
 Stop making all this noise.
 It doesn't help you anyway.
-Moreover, it only makes the situation worse, because you're losing _respect_ and they're starting to treat you like a cash cow&mdash;a rather stupid and emotional one.
+Moreover, it only makes the situation worse, because you're losing _respect_ and they're starting to treat you like a cash cow---a rather stupid and emotional one.

 Instead, do your homework and define your _realistic_ milestones.
 Think about your real time, scope, and budget limitations.
 Write them down in very short and concise sentences.
-Make sure your constraints are realistic and their descriptions answer the main question&mdash;_why_.
+Make sure your constraints are realistic and their descriptions answer the main question---_why_.

 Why do you need this by the first of June?
 Why do you want to spend less than
 $50,000?
 Why do you need all five features to be in version 1.0?
 Why